coop-columb/supply-chain-forecaster/docs/deployment/kubernetes_setup.md

 For local development or demonstration purposes, you can use a lightweight local Kubernetes cluster.
 We provide a script that automates the setup of a k3d-based Kubernetes cluster.

+> **Important Note**: While a local k3d cluster is useful for development and testing, it has limitations for CI/CD integration with GitHub Actions.
+The GitHub Actions runner cannot directly access a locally hosted Kubernetes cluster, making this option primarily useful for:
+> - Local development and testing
+> - Understanding Kubernetes concepts
+> - Preparing for cloud-based deployments
+>
+> For CI/CD integration, consider using Option 2 (cloud-based clusters) which are accessible from the GitHub Actions runners.

 ### Prerequisites

 - Docker (installed and running)